 For other liver diseases, you may have to undergo:

 Maintaining a healthy liver is a lifelong task and one that is closely linked to leading a healthy lifestyle.
 Also, some forms of the disease progress slowly and spotting symptoms may not be easy.
-Nonetheless, to get advice on living a healthy lifestyle and identifying signs of liver disease, download the Bajaj Finserv Health app and consult a relevant doctor.
-The app allows you to search and filter for the best doctors, partake in video conferencing, share medical records, get e-prescriptions, and more.
+Nonetheless, to get advice on living a healthy lifestyle and identifying signs of liver disease, access the best healthcare platform provided by Bajaj Finserv Health and consult a relevant doctor.
+It allows you to search and filter for the best doctors, partake in video conferencing, share medical records, get e-prescriptions, and more.
 So, get a doctor on your side and make every effort to have a healthy liver!